LapisRaider/WorkshopProj/README.md

 * Once the player walk through the NPC, whenever the player jumps the NPC will jump
 * Able to shoot projectiles
 * Enemy can get hit by projectiles
+* In HighScore scene, you can transfer data from one scene to the next (shoot projectiles on the red block and walk to the circle to go to the next scene)

 # Credits for Assets taken
 * Player character: [Animated Pixel Adventure](https://rvros.itch.io/animated-pixel-hero).
 Done by [rvros](https://rvros.itch.io/)